-If a replacement permit is necessary, all RASMs required to remain in place are transferred to the new permit RASM register.
+If a new or amended permit is necessary, all RASMs required to remain in place are transferred to the new permit RASM register.

 The issuer and recipient must discuss and agree on any RASM's to be applied.

 RASM's include;